On the quotient of the homology cobordism group by Seifert spaces: Introduction

 \subsection{Acknowledgements}

 We are grateful to Irving Dai and Linh Truong for helpful conversations.
 The search for the examples in this paper was inspired by the examples of knot-like complexes computed by Wenzhao Chen in \cite{ChenMazur} (although our ultimate examples and methods are significantly different from his).
+We also thank the anonymous referees for helpful comments and feedback.